A word generally understood to mean the quality or state characterized by profusion or abundance, most often implying superfluous repetition.

 Any redundant entry like this would be there simply to display some additional aspect of the counterpoint and comes about merely as one more by-product of the exercise of poetic license [See blog, Poetic License].

-The score for the A Major ("Jig") Fugue Op.
-13 posted on this web site [See menu bar, Free Stuff, 8 Pieces for the Organ Op.
-10-17) is an example of a fugue with a redundant entry.
+The score for the D Major Fugue Op.
+18 described on this web site is an example of a fugue with a redundant entry [See blog, Getting Started With Writing, Part XIV].

-As it so happens, in both of these examples, the 5 entries of the subject in the exposition follows the same order: S-T-A-B-(S).
+As it so happens, the 5 entries of the subject in the exposition from this example follows this plan: S-T-A-B-(S).

 Are there times, while a fugue writer is writing, that they might write something redundant while they're writing? ...